lawrenceong001/PactTest/readme.md

 Once the tests are successfully executed, a Pact file will be generated.
 For the purpose of this solution, it is stored inside the ``.\pact`` folder.
 This can serve as the location for the providers to view this as well.

-CI/CD pipelines can also automate the transfer of the Pact file to a location not related to this project, which ensures its visibility and accessibility for authomation tasks.
+CI/CD pipelines can also automate the transfer of the Pact file to a location not related to this project, which ensures its visibility and accessibility for automation tasks.

 #### Use a Pact Broker